Posted by Todd Smith

 20. Covering multiple topics—If your email covers more than one topic, separate the topics using numbers or bullets.
 This allows you to logically convey your thoughts and makes it easier for the reader to follow your topics and separately respond to each point.
 Your other option is to send separate emails for each topic or point you want to cover.

-21. Always put something in the subject line—When I get emails from people with nothing in the subject line I think to myself “SLOPPY and LAZY.”
+21. Always put something in the subject line—When I get emails from people with nothing in the subject line, I think to myself “SLOPPY and LAZY.”
 Am I alone on this one?
 Take the time to summarize the subject of your email in a few short words.

-23. Be Clear and Concise—Say what you need to say as clearly as you can say it using the fewest number of words possible.
+23. Be Clear and concise—Say what you need to say as clearly as you can say it using the fewest number of words possible.
 No one likes long or confusing emails that they have to read more than once.

-24. Turn off or down your spam filters—Some email providers allow you to turn off the spam filtering process entirely and others give you the opportunity to lower the sensitivity level.
-I would rather take extra second to delete a spam message rather than miss an important email that ends up in my spam folder.
+24. Turn off or down your spam filters—Some email providers allow you to turn off the spam-filtering process entirely and others give you the opportunity to lower the sensitivity level.
+I would rather take the extra second to delete a spam message rather than miss an important email that ends up in my spam folder.
 This also saves me time from having to check my spam folders.

 25. Don’t use an email authentication program—I sent an email to a lawyer I was looking to hire requesting an appointment.
 I received one of those email validation requests so that my email would be forwarded to him.
 I deleted the email and found a new attorney.
-I won’t complete those forms-not for anyone.
+I won’t complete those forms, not for anyone.
 They must be thinking that their time is more valuable than mine.

 26. Keep your inbox clean—When it’s time for me to read my emails, I allocate enough time to read and respond.
 This is a time saver.
 I don’t have to come back to it and read it again in order to take action.
 It also allows me to move through my emails and keep my inbox clean.

-27. Always put your name at the end of your emails—I can’t tell you how many people send me emails with email addresses that don’t identify themselves and don’t include their name at the end of the email.
+27. Always put your name at the end of your emails—I can’t tell you how many people send me emails with email addresses that don’t identify themselves and don’t include their names at the end of the email.
 You can’t brand yourself much worse than that…well, I guess you could throw in some foul language.

 28. Use discretion when you copy people on emails—Make sure you are only copying people who need to be copied.

-29. Know when not to press “reply all”—If your response to an email is only directed to the person who sent the email, then don’t press reply all.
+29. Know when not to press “reply all”—If your response to an email is only directed to the person who sent the email, then don’t press “reply all.”
 Show your respect to the other parties and don’t make them read and delete your email.

 30. Know when to schedule a call—If your email is going to be long or complicated, just send a short email requesting a time to talk live.